-Pregnancy rates are higher with SP than with CC induction in patients with PCOS and the fecundity rates are acceptable with SP than with ovulation induction with gonadotropin in CC-resistant patients 8.
-Also, we found similar implantation, clinical pregnancy, ongoing pregnancy and abortion rates were found in our study between the SP and MSP groups and the participants in our SP and MSP groups consisted of CC-resistant cases.
+Pregnancy rates are higher with SP than with CC induction in patients with PCOS and the fecundity rates are acceptable with SP than with ovulation induction with gonadotropin in CCresistant patients.8 Also, we found similar implantation, clinical pregnancy, ongoing pregnancy and ARs were found in our study between the SP and MSP groups and the participants in our SP and MSP groups consisted of CC-resistant cases.
 It has been shown that pregnancy rates are similar in PCOS patients regardless of the ovulation induction protocol used.
-Additionally, the number of previous unsuccessful cycles does not significantly reduce pregnancy rates following IUI28.
-This rate can vary between 13% and 24%^{29,30}.
-A pregnancy rate of 18% was reported by Hock et al. with SP (day 2-7, 50-100 mg CC; day 9, hMG injection), consistent with our results 31.
+Additionally, the number of previous unsuccessful cycles does not significantly reduce pregnancy rates following IUI.28 This rate can vary between 13% and 24%.^{29,30} A pregnancy rate of 18% was reported by Hock et al.31 with SP (day 2-7, 50-100 mg CC; day 9, hMG injection), consistent with our results.
 In this study, the clinical pregnancy rates were 17.9% and 17.6%, respectively, falling within acceptable limits.

 If follicular development is stimulated with a combination of CC plus gonadotropin in all PCOS cases, not only the CC-resistant cases, higher pregnancy rates would be probably achieved, in agreement with previous studies.
-For example, one previous study reported a CPR of 14.2% and a live birth rate of 12.5% in 416 cycles with SP using a CC and hMG combination8.
-In this study, ongoing pregnancy rates were determined as 14.3% and 11.8%, respectively.
-However, it should be noted that these rates may have been lower due to the inclusion of a population with clomiphene citrate-resistant patients.
+For example, one previous study reported a CPR of 14.2% and a live birth rate of 12.5% in 416 cycles with SP using a CC and hMG combination.8 In this study, OPRs were determined as 14.3% and 11.8%, respectively.
+However, it should be noted that these rates may have been lower due to the inclusion of a population with CC-resistant patients.

 Among the limitations of the study is the emergence of letrozole therapy as a prominent ovulation induction protocol for PCOS patients in recent years.
-Clomiphene citrate used to be the first-line treatment for ovulation induction, but in recent years, letrozole has replaced it.
-32. Additionally, combination therapies with ovulationinducing agents have gained importance A recent study has reported successful ovulation induction cycles using a combination of letrozole and gonadotropins 19.
-However, gonadotropins and clomiphene citrate remain widely used ovulation induction agents and continue to maintain their significance.
+CC used to be the first-line treatment for ovulation induction, but in recent years, letrozole has replaced it.32 Additionally, combination therapies with ovulation-inducing agents have gained importance A recent study has reported successful ovulation induction cycles using a combination of letrozole and gonadotropins.19 However, gonadotropins and CC remain widely used ovulation induction agents and continue to maintain their significance.
 Although the post hoc analysis demonstrated that the sample size used for evaluating the agents in the IUI protocol was sufficient, the sample size for demonstrating multifollicular development fell below the expected level.
 This is because multifollicular development is a relatively rare complication.